DO YOU HAVE PAIN IN YOUR ELBOW AND FOREARM? ESPECIALLY WHILE BATTING OR THROWING?

 What are the causes of ulnar collateral ligament injuries in throwing athletes?

-In order for us to understand more about throwers elbow, we first have to appreciate the demands of throwing on both the medial and lateral aspect of the elbow, especially the valgus and extension forces (termed valgus-extension overload by many) on the elbow joint during throwing.
+In order for us to understand more about thrower’s elbow and thrower’s elbow treatment, we first have to appreciate the demands of throwing on both the medial and lateral aspect of the elbow, especially the valgus and extension forces (termed valgus-extension overload by many) on the elbow joint during throwing.

 According to Fleisig et.al, at late cocking phase – where maximal external rotation of the shoulder (or “lay-back”) occurs, there is a tremendous valgus force on the elbow.
 The ulnar collateral ligament (UCL) “takes on” approximately 54% of this valgus force.